ashoener/portfolio/README.md

 ## Description

-A portfolio showcasing projects I have done.
+A portfolio showcasing projects I have done, as well as contact information.

 # Usage